 Brittany Murphy Biography

 Brittany Murphy married screenwriter Simon Monjack in May 2007.
-Eerily, five months after her death, on 23 May 2010, he died in the same house of similar causes: pneumonia and anemia, and also with prescription drugs in his bloodstream… Brittany Murphy had been engaged to film crew electrician Joe Macaluso in December of 2005; they had split in August of 2006.
-She had previously been engaged to Jeff Kwatinetz, CEO of the talent management company The Firm… She provided vocals on Paul Oakenfold’s single Faster Kill Pussycat, a dance club hit in 2006.
+Eerily, five months after her death, on May 23, 2010, he died in the same house of similar causes: pneumonia and anemia, and also with prescription drugs in his bloodstream… Brittany Murphy had been engaged to film crew electrician Joe Macaluso in 2005; they split up in 2006.
+She had previously been engaged to Jeff Kwatinetz, CEO of the talent management company The Firm… Brittany Murphy provided vocals on Paul Oakenfold’s single Faster Kill Pussycat, a dance club hit in 2006.